jpllosa/practice/README.txt

 then you git add files.
 next you git commit -am "meaningful message for this commit" lastly git push <URL>
-you can <URL> by copy and paste from github.com clone url option how do you the issue thing in git? start an issue via github.com close an by adding "Closes #<issue number>" in the commit message.
+you can get the <URL> by copy and paste from github.com clone url option how to do the issue thing in git? start an issue via github.com close an issure by adding "Closes #<issue number>" in the commit message.